 Centre okays land use change for Central Vista redevelopment project execution

-The vice president's current residence is among those buildings identified by the government for demolition in Lutyens' Delhi for the purpose of the project, they said..
+The vice president's current residence is among those buildings identified by the government for demolition in Lutyens' Delhi for the purpose of the project, they said.
+According to the notification, a residential complex will be developed in the north direction of South Block and another in the south of the Dalhousie Road, paving the way for shifting of the prime minister office and residence.

+"The eastern part of the South Block and the west direction of the Rashtrapati Bhavan will have residential complex," a government official said.
+Sources said that the Indira Gandhi National Centre for the Arts (IGNCA) is also likely to be shifted.

+According to the proposed plan, the IGNCA building and other nine others including Udyog Bhawan, Nirman Bhawan, Shashtri Bhawan, vice-president's residence and are likely to be demolished to pave the way for the construction of a common Central Secretariat to house various ministries.
+The common Central Secretariat is likely comprise 10 buildings, four on each side of the Central Vista.
+Each building will have eight floors, which will house various ministries, sources said..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)